Bardiya Lumbini and Chitwan Photography Tour- 12 Days Itinerary and Cost

 Best Time to Visit

-The best times to go on this tour are from October to November and from February to April.
+The best times to go on this tour are from March - May to October - November.
 The weather is nice, the visibility is good, and there are a lot of animals around water sources during these dry months.
 This makes it the greatest time to see and photograph wildlife.

 Money and Currency